 Paragangliomas are usually removed by surgery.
 The surgery takes place as an inpatient in specialist hospitals.
 A special period of preparation may be required just before surgery to ensure the blood pressure is well controlled and does not rise or fall excessively.
 This may include admission for three days or so before the operation for administering intravenous fluids and blood pressure medications.

 If a paraganglioma has spread to places where it is not possible for surgery to remove the tumours (e.g. to the liver or the bones), nuclear medicine treatments such as radioactive MIBG or octreotide may be used to slow down the growth of the tumours.
 This treatment will usually be given as an inpatient in specialist hospitals.

 Blood pressure medications (for example phenoxybenzamine, doxazosin or propranolol) are often used to block the effects of excess adrenaline or noradrenaline on the body in order to reduce and control the blood pressure.
 This may be given as tablets as an outpatient or as an injection in hospital.

 After surgery, the patient’s blood pressure will be monitored to ensure it does not rise or fall excessively.
 Otherwise, this can lead to an increased risk of heart attack or stroke.
-The side-effects of surgery can include excessive bleeding, infections, pain and possible damag to any surrounding structure (solid organ, vessels etc.) around the paraganglioma.
+The side-effects of surgery can include excessive bleeding, infections, pain and possible damage to any surrounding structure (solid organ, blood vessels etc.) around the paraganglioma.